Ajinkya-18/personalized-medical-research-assistant/README.md

 ## Notes:

 - On Windows, installing FAISS can sometimes be problematic; `faiss-cpu` is the recommended pip package for CPU-only usage.
 If you need GPU support, follow FAISS's platform-specific installation instructions.
-- `ollama` may require a running Ollama server or local runtime depending on how you use it.
-If you don't have Ollama available, you can swap the LLM in `app/app.py` with another LangChain-compatible LLM.
+- You can swap the LLM in `app/app.py` with another LangChain-compatible LLM.

 ### How to build the FAISS index (ingest PDFs)